 What details were recorded in the marriage parish register?

 Before 1812 it is not uncommon to find that the only details recorded are the name of the bride and groom.
-After 1812 legislation helped standardise recordings.
-After 1812 records should state whether a spouse was a bachelor, spinster, widower or widow at the time of marriage.
+After 1812 legislation helped standardise recordings to state whether a spouse was a bachelor, spinster, widower or widow at the time of marriage.
 They should also include a note about the residence, such as “of this parish” or “of the parish of X”.
 Age should be recorded, although it was often just noted as ‘of full age’, which means over 21.
 Age details should always be taken with a big pinch of salt.
 Our ancestors didn’t apply for passports, drivers licences or bank accounts regularly.
 Sometimes they didn’t really know how old they were!
 Sometimes they fibbed or clergymen made assumptions.

 Lastly, the signatures or marks (X) of the bride and groom should be recorded, along with those of two witnesses.
 See my article on Why You Should Examine Your Ancestors Signatures & How To Do It to find out more about the hidden clues in our ancestors’ signatures.